cilium/cilium/Documentation/policy/language.rst

 The following fields can be matched on:

+Role
+  Role is a case-insensitive string and describes a group of API keys necessary to perform certain higher level Kafka operations such as "produce" or "consume".
+A Role automatically expands into all APIKeys required to perform the specified higher level operation.

+  The following values are supported:
+	- "produce": Allow producing to the topics specified in the rule
+	- "consume": Allow consuming from the topics specified in the rule This field is incompatible with the APIKey field, either APIKey or Role may be specified.
+If omitted or empty, all keys are allowed, if APIKey is also the empty

+APIKey
+  APIKey is a case-insensitive string matched against the key of a request, e.g. "produce", "fetch", "createtopic", "deletetopic", et al Reference: https://kafka.apache.org/protocol#protocol_api_keys.
+If omitted or empty, all keys are allowed.

 APIVersion
   APIVersion is the version matched against the api version of the Kafka message.
 If set, it has to be a string representing a positive integer.
 If omitted or empty, all versions are allowed.

-APIKey
-  APIKey is a case-insensitive string matched against the key of a request, e.g. "produce", "fetch", "createtopic", "deletetopic", et al Reference: https://kafka.apache.org/protocol#protocol_api_keys.
-If omitted or empty, all keys are allowed.

 ClientID
   ClientID is the client identifier as provided in the request.